codership/galera/Docs_tommi/python3/source/architecture.rst

 The group communication framework provides a plugin architecture for various group communication systems.

-The Galera cluster is built on top of a proprietary group communication system layer which implements virtual synchrony :abbr:`QoS (Quality of Service)`.
+*Galera Cluster for MySQL* is built on top of a proprietary group communication system layer which implements virtual synchrony :abbr:`QoS (Quality of Service)`.
 Virtual synchrony unifies the data delivery and cluster membership